 As a school we show respect towards the original custodians of our land at assemblies, with "Welcome to Country" and raising the three flags at assembly - the Australian flag, the Torres Strait Islander flag and the Aboriginal flag.
 We celebrate focus days of importance for Aboriginal communities such as Close the Gap and incorporate Wurundjeri Studies in the curriculum.
-We are currently in the process of incorporating this with our Japanese program.
-Our outdoor environmental program, 'Learning Landscapes', fosters a multidisciplinary approach to Indigenous studies by providing a Bunjil Tree Trail and Bush Tucker trail.
+Our outdoor environmental program fosters a multidisciplinary approach to Indigenous studies by providing an Indigenous Tree Trail and Wurundjeri words are used throughout the school.